segment-boneyard/nightmare/Readme.md

 ####Nightmare v3

-This fork of Nightmare relies on promises.
+This version of Nightmare relies on promises.
 The primary API change is that all functions now return promises instead of the this object.
 However, Nightmare is still chainable through the .chain() function.
 This simplifies the programming and extension model as all custom functions and namespaces added through .action() are inheritly chainable.

 ```
   var Nightmare = require("nightmare");